FredericGariepy/LighthouseLabs/PKM/W4/D5/RMF/Selecting Controls 1.md

 - supplementing baselines with additional security controls and control enhancements, if needed, and
 - providing additional specification information for control implementation, if needed.

+At this point, start thinking about monitoring.. since controlls and monitoring are related.

+#### control Volatility.

+- __High Volatility Controls__:
+These are controls that frequently change or are often subject to new threats.
+For example, a security control related to software patching may have high volatility because new vulnerabilities are constantly being discovered and need to be patched.

+- __Low Volatility Controls__:
+These are controls that do not change often and are generally stable.
+An example might be physical security controls like door locks or security guards, which do not need to be monitored or adjusted as frequently.
+---

 ##### Access control family
 | No. |  Access control family                                   |